rackersteve/rackspace-how-to/content/office-365/set-up-your-office-365-mailbox-in-the-outlook-for-android-mobile-application.md

 2. When you try to configure an Office 365 user that has multi-factor authentication (MFA) enabled, the Outlook mobile application asks you for the default MFA verification method to proceed when signing in.
-You don't need to generate a password for use with the Outlook mobile application.
+You don't need to generate an app password for use with the Outlook mobile application.

 3. To access folders other than the **Inbox**, click the icon in the upper-left corner of the Outlook application associated with your 365 user.
 A fly-out menu displays each of your existing mail folders.
 Click one to view the contents.